 Here he differentiates between something called ordinary unconsciousness and deep unconsciousness.
 It’s like the sound of an air conditioner, and you never notice it until it stops.
 Then deep unconsciousness is when there is more acute pain when things go wrong.
 So learning to be more present will help you eliminate the background static of perpetual discontent that characterizes ordinary unconsciousness.

-He also tells you not to complain, and he says to leave the situation or accept it.
+He also tells you not to complain and says to leave or accept the situation.
 Finally, he differentiates between your inner and outer purpose.
-So he says, to first realize your inner purpose, and then the outer purpose becomes a game you play because you enjoy it.
+So he says first to realize your inner purpose, and then the outer purpose becomes a game you play because you enjoy it.
 You realize that every outer purpose is bound to fail somehow due to the law of impermanence.
 Don’t try to find fulfillment from your outer purpose.
 Our purpose is anything material out in the real world, like your job position or something like that.

 Chapter 5: The state of presence

 So here he’s reemphasizing the fact that being present is very important.
 It is because if you’re not, you’re going to be unconscious, and you’re going to act in terrible ways.
-He explains how not being present has been the start of all major world problems like wars, genocide, famine, and all that stuff.
+He explains how being absent has started major world problems like wars, genocide, famine, etc.

-If we were truly present and truly rooted in the now and loving each other the way we should be, none of that stuff would happen.
+None of that would happen if we were truly present and rooted in the now and loving each other the way we should be.
 Here, he gives a little more insight into tapping into presence.
 He says that presents are this stillness.
-To find that stillness, a good way is to listen to the silence underneath and in between the sounds.
+Listening to the silence underneath and between the sounds is an excellent way to find that stillness.
 When meditating, many people listen to the sounds, not only the sounds but also the stillness between the sounds.
 That’ll be very important in a minute.

-Another key thing to note here is that he often refers to religious texts throughout the book to connect them to the Bible.
+Another key thing to note is that he often refers to religious texts throughout the book to connect them to the Bible.
 He says the second coming of Christ is a transformation of human consciousness, a shift from time to presence, from thinking to pure consciousness, not the arrival of some man or woman.
-So the way he talks about these things in the book puts religion into perspective for you and makes you question a lot of the traditional things you’ve heard.
+So the way he talks about these things in the book puts religion into perspective for you and makes you question many of the traditional stuff you’ve heard.

 Chapter 6: The Interbody

-The author starts off this chapter regarding a different religion, this time quoting Buddha, who explains the illusion of the self or core error, which is the illusion that you are nothing more than your physical body and mind.
-So by becoming more present and more enlightened, you become free of this brief and vulnerable sense of self.
-Don’t deny the physical body either.
+The author starts this chapter with a different religion, quoting Buddha, who explains the illusion of the self or core error, which is the illusion that you are nothing more than your physical body and mind.
+So by becoming more present and enlightened, you become free of this brief and vulnerable sense of self.
+Don’t deny the physical body, either.

 He gives one little tip to feel more connected with your inner body.
 He says to flood your body with consciousness as a form of meditation, meaning you focus on feeling the life inside your body part by body part.
-If you stick your hand out, think about the feeling in your hand, like, how do you know that your hand is there if you’re not touching anything?
+If you stick your hand out, think about the feeling in your hand like; how do you know that your writing is there if you’re not touching anything?

 Chapter 7: Portals into the unmanifested

-This provides a major clarification.
-As sound cannot exist without silence, objects cannot exist without empty space.
+This provides a significant clarification.
+As sound cannot exist without silence, objects cannot live without empty space.
 So pay attention to the nothingness around you and the silence between the sounds.
-It is important because the inner version of silence or empty space is the consciousness that enables your mind, objects to be as space allows all things to be.
-So, in other words, he’s saying we at our essence are this blank canvas.
+It is important because the inner version of silence or empty space is the consciousness that enables your mind and objects to be as space allows all things to be.
+So, in other words, he’s saying we, at our essence, are this blank canvas.
 We are the space, if you will, through which thoughts can go.

 Thinking about it this way makes it easier to identify from those thoughts because normally, you think that was you if you have a thought.
 You are that thought.
-But if instead, you see yourself as this blank canvas through which that thought came, you can observe it without judging it and let it go.
+But if you see yourself as this blank canvas through which that thought came, you can observe it without judging and letting it go.
 That will make your life so much easier.

 He also says that too many people identify themselves solely on their physical and psychological images, which are unstable.
 Temporary, causing them to live in fear.
-Anything real is unaffected by any external event.
+Anything natural is unaffected by any external event.
 He’s calling us out for being fake and getting it.
-What he’s saying is we have this false sense of self-based on what job we have.
-Those things are all form and one way or another, which means they’re impermanent.
+What he’s saying is we have this false sense of self-based on our job.
+Those things are all formed one way or another, which means they’re impermanent.
 Something could happen to them.

 We could lose that job or crash that car or whatever.
 If it makes you feel any better.
 The author says there would be no enlightenment if there were no illusions.
 So, in other words, the world of form and material things is all a distraction out there that is there so that you can transcend it.

-In this chapter, the author dives into the meaning of love and says true love has no opposite, which would be paid in the form of a tax and emotional violence and other things like that.
+In this chapter, the author dives into the meaning of love and says true love has no opposite, which would be paid in the form of a tax and emotional violence and other things.
 These are pretty common in many romantic relationships.
 He also says that deriving your sense of self from others is dangerous.
 That should go without saying.
-He also says that it can be hard for a normal person to live with a fully present person because the ego feeds on problems, meaning that the peaceful person is a threat.
+He also says it can be challenging for a normal person to live with a fully present person because the ego feeds on problems, meaning the peaceful person is a threat.

-The author also says that the greatest obstacles to enlightenment for men tend to be their thinking mind, and for women, it tends to be the pain body in general.
-Lastly, he says, to give up the relationship with yourself to become enlightened.
+The author also says that men’s greatest obstacles to enlightenment tend to be their thinking mind, and for women, it tends to be the painful body in general.
+Lastly, he says to give up the relationship with yourself to become enlightened.
 You don’t love or hate yourself or whatever you are yourself.

 Chapter 9: Beyond happiness and unhappiness, there is peace

 It’s neither good nor bad.
 It’s like the story of the Taoist farmer.
 He distinguishes between peace and happiness.
-You have to remember that they’re different because he says you can’t be happy when a loved one dies, but you can be at peace by not resisting it and accepting it.
+You must remember that they’re different because he says you can’t be happy when a loved one dies, but you can be at peace by not resisting and accepting it.

-Again, he explains how everything on Earth is impermanent and comes in cycles, which is another reason not to attach your self-worth or happiness to external forms.
+Again, he explains that everything on Earth is impermanent and comes in cycles, another reason not to attach your self-worth or happiness to external forms.
 Here’s another great analogy.
 He says that you should be like a deep lake.
 The lake’s surface is your life situation, sometimes calm, sometimes rough, and affected by the environment.
 However, the lake is always undisturbed.

 Lastly, being enlightened changes the world because any unenlightened behaviors around you aren’t reacting to breaking the cosmic cycle of action and reaction.
 You become the light of the world and give off good vibes.
 If it’s a bunch of us all being unenlightened, we’re all going to argue with each other.
-But then if there’s one more enlightened person out of the group and they try to fight with them.
-The fight isn’t going to go anywhere because the enlightened person will diffuse that situation.
+But then, if there’s one more enlightened person out of the group, they try to fight with them.
+The fight isn’t going anywhere because the enlightened person will diffuse that situation.

 What is the meaning of surrender?
 It’s going with the flow of life and not resisting it.
 So when some people hear about going with the flow and everything, they think.
 But what about planning?
 Planning is super important.
 Eckhart says it may well be that planning is the one thing you can do now.
 So that’s a loophole to this whole presence thing.
-If you think about it, if you’re planning the future deliberately at this moment, you’re trying to make sure that your future goes pretty well.
+If you think about it and plan the future deliberately, you’re trying to ensure that your lot goes pretty well.